How to Pair Budget Wines With Everyday Meals Without Overthinking It

 An at-home guide to stress-free sipping in the Indulge subcategory

 Let’s be real: wine pairing doesn’t need to be a sommelier’s exam.
 You don’t need a cellar, a tasting notebook, or the ability to detect “notes of wet slate and nostalgia” to enjoy a good glass with dinner.
-In fact, the best pairings often happen when you stop overthinking and start trusting your gut—and your grocery list.
+In fact, the best pairings often happen when you stop overthinking and start trusting your gut, and your grocery list.
+Many people feel intimidated by the wine aisle because of the jargon, but the secret is that wine is simply a complement to your food.
+It is meant to enhance the flavors already on your plate, not overpower them or act as a test of your knowledge.

 What You'll Need